Vivarium69420/Simple-Snake/README.md

     - Able to eat his own body.
     - etc.
 - Challenges (coming-soon)
     - Increase snake speed.
+(Cherry)
     - Reverse control.
+(Banana)
-    - Flashing screen.
+    - Flash-bang.
+(Fig)
     - etc.
 - Secret endings (coming-soon)
 ---
 ## Setup
-Just run the source code you should be fine.
+Just run the code it should be fine

 ---
 ## Community contributions
 It would be nice if I can get some help since I'm just a beginner.
 You can clone or fork the project.
 If you found an issue or would like to submit an improvement to this project, please help yourself I would be glad.
 ---
 ## Current problems
-I'm having difficulty with setting up the sound with pygame.
+- I'm having difficulty with setting up the sound with pygame.
 At the beginning and end of the audio, there is this weird static noise.
+- When trying to spawn other fruits using USEREVENTS during the run of the game.
+When the event terminate, and reset, so does the fruit.
+I haven't figure out how to allow the fruits to stay drawn on screen.
 ---
 ## Repository Info
 - main.py: is where all the magic happened, the main source code.